 Appeals that are not based on one or more of the above grounds may be dismissed without further meeting or action.
 As with the original hearing, legal counsel may not attend any appeals hearing.
-Any advice or assistance from legal counsel must be obtained prior to the hearing.
+Any advice or assistance of legal counsel must be obtained prior to the appeal hearing.
+While an appeal is pending, the student may continue to attend their courses and participate in College life as usual, unless they are under interim removal from campus.
+Additional limitations on personal contact and/or participation in College-related events or activities may be imposed while the appeal is pending.